 [Case 01]

-Leveraging Distributed Acoustic Sensing (DAS) and Real-Time Data Integration to Safeguard Global Communication Networks
+Leveraging Distributed Acoustic Sensing (DAS), Real-Time Data Integration and AI to Safeguard Global Communication Networks

 [Project Overview]

-A prototype system for real-time subsea cable intrusion detection using DASAIS, and satellite data, designed to help operators protect global communication infrastructure.
+A prototype system for real-time subsea cable intrusion detection using DAS, AIS, satellite data and AI to help operators protect global communication infrastructure.

 [Problem Statement]